mnlipp/jgrapes/README.md

 This repository comprises the sources for jars that provide the basic packages (org.jgrapes.core, ...util, ...io etc.).
-The jars have augmented manifests that allows them to be used without wrapping as OSGi bundles, but they do not depend in any way on the OSGi framework.
+The jars have augmented manifests that allow them to be used without wrapping as OSGi bundles, but they do not depend in any way on the OSGi framework.

 The framework requires Java 8 SE.
 Binaries are currently made